ResearchComputing/Documentation/docs/software/gaussian.md

 Gaussview can be run within a [Core Desktop session in CURC OnDemand](../open_ondemand/core_desktop.md).
 Once you've spawned a Core Desktop session, do the following to invoke `GaussView`:

-_Step 1:_ Open a terminal by selecting the `MATE Terminal`` icon in the upper menu bar.
+_Step 1:_ Open a terminal by selecting the "MATE Terminal" icon in the upper menu bar.

 _Step 2:_ Type the following in the terminal to load and invoke `GaussView`: